Statement of Purpose Example The Application Process

 “Aiming primarily to promote grass-roots internationalisation at the local level.”

-Consider what “grass-roots internationalization” means in context to you working/participating in local communities in Japan.
+Consider what “grass-roots internationalization” means in the context to you working/participating in local communities in Japan.
 Imagine yourself in Japan with the local community you could be working in and contributing to, then apply this to your paper.

 Your SOP should describe the following according to JET Program USA FAQs: